electrode-io/xarc-run/README.md

 Use `concurrent` and `serial` to define a task that run multiple other tasks **concurrently** or **serially**.

-Some examples:
+### More Examples

-- To do the same thing as the shell script `echo hello && echo world`:
++ To do the same thing as the shell script `echo hello && echo world`:

 ```js
 serial(exec("echo hello"), exec("echo world"));
 ```

-- or concurrently:
++ or concurrently:

 ```js
 concurrent(exec("echo hello"), exec("echo world"));
 ```

-- You can specify any valid tasks:
++ You can specify any valid tasks:

 ```js
 serial(